 Try it with Egg

-I like this new trend of putting an egg on top of salads.
+I encourage you to try it hot, with an egg on top.
+Yum.
+I have become a big fan of putting a fried or poached egg on top of salads.
+It makes a wonderfully satisfying lunch or breakfast.
+I like this recent fad of putting an egg on top of salads.
 What do you think?
 Of course, then it’s not vegan.
-But it is creamy.
+But it is creamy and super good.

 Roasted Eggplant Quinoa Salad